lola-tech/handbook/content/index.md

 If the complaint is serious, the company has the right to suspend you on full pay while they investigate.
 Suspension during investigation is not a disciplinary action or a prejudgement of the issue.
 The period of suspension shall be reasonably decided by the company.
 If the company considers that it is necessary to invoke a formal procedure they will supply a comprehensive written description of the full procedure that will be followed.
 This can be obtained from management at any time.

+When dealing with a performance issue, we will always strive to avoid a formal disciplinary process if possible.
+The company focuses on mutual feedback, growth and improvement for every member of the team.
+If a formal process is needed then the following steps will be followed:

 **Disciplinary actions**

-**If** there is a breach of company policies and disciplinary action is needed, it consists of 4 stages:
+If there is a breach of company policies and disciplinary action is needed, it consists of 4 stages:

 **Stage 1 - Oral warning:** if it is a minor breach you will be given a formal oral warning and informed of the consequences and, if appropriate, any improvement required from you and the time frame.